 Introduction: Understanding Cheat Days in Modern Nutrition

-The concept of a cheat day emerged alongside structured dieting approaches that make clear consistency, calorie control, and macronutrient balance.
+The concept of a cheat day emerged alongside structured dieting approaches that stress consistency, calorie control, and macronutrient balance.
 In practice, a cheat day is a planned break from dietary restrictions, typically involving higher calorie intake, favorite foods, and relaxed tracking.
 While some view it as a psychological reset, others see it as a metabolic tool.

 Psychological and Behavioral Effects of Cheat Days